 Despite the popularity of white metals, 5% still wants a traditional yellow gold engagement ring.
 Just like white gold, yellow gold can be 14 or 18 karats.
 14 karat consists for 58% of gold and 18 karats for 75%.
 The rest is a mix of silver and copper.

 With a modest 2%, rose gold is also still in the game.
 Rose gold engagement rings are relatively new but already quite popular.
 14 karat rose gold is not very common.
 This is a mix of 58% gold, copper and a tat of silver.
 18 karat rose gold consists for 75% of gold and a mix of copper and silver.
 The high amount of copper gives the ring a pink hue.

 The other few let percents prefer another metal for their engagement ring like silver or titanium.

 The shape of a diamond has a tremendous influence on the feeling of the engagement ring.
-This is the part of the ring where the feelings and craftsmanship was put into.
+This is the part of the ring where the feelings and craftsmanship were put into.
 You can recognize a good engagement ring by the quality of the diamond cut.
-The most used diamond cuts are brilliant, emerald, princess, marquise, pear, heart, oval, cushion, radiant, asscher and baguette.
+The most used diamond cuts are brilliant, emerald, princess, marquise, pear, heart, oval, cushion, radiant, Asscher and baguette.

 The most popular diamond shape, with 55%, is the brilliant cut.
-This is also known as the classic shape of a diamond.
+This is the “classic” shape of a diamond.
 Over 95% of all diamonds are brilliant cuts.
 The round brilliant is beloved for its amazing sparkle.
 No diamond shape can top this cut sparkling-wise.